Husband of slain Kenyan Olympian Tirop charged with murder, pleads not guilty | Law-Order

 Ibrahim Rotich, the husband of slain Kenyan Olympic runner Agnes Tirop, was charged with her murder and pleaded not guilty in a Kenyan court on Tuesday.

 Rotich, 41, had been ordered last week to undergo a mental health test before entering a plea.
-Tirop was found stabbed to death in her home in the Rift Valley town of Iten on Oct.
-13.
+Tirop was found stabbed to death at her home in the Rift Valley town of Iten on Oct.
+13, in a case that has shone a spotlight on violence against women https://www.reuters.com/world/africa/two-deaths-shine-spotlight-violence-against-women-kenya-2021-10-15 in the east African country.
+Rotich appeared in court in handcuffs, wearing a black jacket and a cap.
+He looked down at the floor for most of the proceedings.

+Rotich's lawyer, Joseline Mitei, declined to discuss the details or results of his mental health evaluation.
+"I intend to put formal application in court for my client to be released on bail," Mitei said.

+The bail hearing is set for Dec.
+1. Police arrested Rotich in the coastal city of Mombasa the day after Tirop's body was discovered.
+They said he had been trying to flee the country https://www.reuters.com/article/us-athletics-kenya-idAFKBN2H80QG.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)